quicwg/base-drafts/draft-ietf-quic-tls.md

 message as a connection error of type 0x10a, equivalent to a fatal TLS alert of unexpected_message (see {{tls-errors}}).

-An endpoint MUST NOT initiate more than one key update at a time.
-A new key cannot be used until the endpoint has received and successfully decrypted a packet with a matching KEY_PHASE.
+An endpoint MUST NOT initiate more key updates than permitted by the peer by using the MAX_KEY_UPDATES frame.

 A receiving endpoint detects an update when the KEY_PHASE bit does not match what it is expecting.
 It creates a new secret (see Section 7.2 of {{!TLS13}})